-This report is prepared by the Associate Vice President and University Title IX Coordinator in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
+This report is prepared by the Office of Civil Rights, Title IX & ADA Compliance, which is also responsible for overseeing the University's Clery compliance efforts, in cooperation with local law enforcement authorities, University's campus security authorities and various other elements of the University.
 Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting Dr. Courtney McHenry, Office of Civil Rights, Title IX, and ADA Compliance, 208 Lindquist Hall, Wichita, KS 67260, (316) 316-978-5257.
+Hard copies of the report may also be obtained at no cost by contacting Stephanie Hearnen, Office of Civil Rights, Title IX and ADA Compliance, Shocker Success Center Suite 017, Wichita, KS 67260, (316) 978-5184.
 The University is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
 As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field and are constantly tested and re-evaluated for their effectiveness.